 This is tricky for landlords.
 You want to hold your tenants accountable, but if your tenant files a claim against you and a judge finds that you improperly made a charge against the security deposit, you can be fined up to three times the amount of that deposit.
 It’s not necessarily a chance you want to take.

-If you do a good job inspecting your Sonoma County rental property and documenting its condition and you can easily recognize wear and tear versus tenant damage, you should be able to protect yourself against any tenant disputes or claims.
+If you do a good job inspecting your Healdsburg rental property and documenting its condition and you can easily recognize wear and tear versus tenant damage, you should be able to protect yourself against any tenant disputes or claims.

 Understanding Normal Wear and Tear